Skip to main content

 • Be eligible to apply to become fully qualified and registered teachers in Hong Kong;

-• Be able to apply for an exemption from the Language Proficiency Assessment for Teachers – English (LPATE) with high level of English proficiency; and
+• Be able to apply for exemption from the Language Proficiency Assessment (English Language) (LPAE) with a high level of English proficiency; and

 • Be able to help students learn English as a second language effectively in Hong Kong primary schools.